Kirk Cousins: 2012

-Cousins was selected by the Washington Redskins as the seventh choice in the fourth round of the 2012 NFL draft, making him the 102nd draft pick overall.
+Cousins was selected by the Washington Redskins in the fourth round (102nd overall) of the 2012 NFL draft.
 The pick surprised many analysts, as the Redskins had drafted 2011 Heisman Trophy winner Robert Griffin III with the second overall pick to be their franchise quarterback.
 The Redskins acquired the Griffin pick by giving the St. Louis Rams four high-value draft picks over three years.
-Cousins was viewed as an insurance policy in case Griffin was injured, with Redskins head coach Mike Shanahan saying "You're one or two plays away from being the starter...And if I see that value out there on the third day of the draft, I'm going to take that."
+Cousins was viewed as an insurance policy in case Griffin was injured, with Redskins head coach Mike Shanahan saying: "You're one or two plays away from being the starter...And if I see that value out there on the third day of the draft, I'm going to take that."
 The Redskins drafting Griffin and Cousins in the same draft echoed the team's strategy in the 1994 NFL draft, when the team drafted Heath Shuler with the third overall pick and later drafted Gus Frerotte in the seventh round.
 On May 31, 2012, Cousins signed a four-year contract with the Redskins.

-In the second game of the preseason against the Chicago Bears, Cousins threw three touchdowns in the fourth quarter, though the Redskins would go on to lose 33–31.
-In the fourth and final game of preseason, against the Tampa Bay Buccaneers, Cousins completed 15 of 27 passes for 222 yards as the Redskins won 30–3.
-He was named the backup quarterback over incumbent starter Rex Grossman.
+In the second game of the preseason against the Chicago Bears, Cousins threw three touchdowns in the fourth quarter, though the Redskins would go on to narrowly lose 33–31.
+In the fourth and final game of preseason against the Tampa Bay Buccaneers, he completed 15-of-27 passes for 222 yards as the Redskins won 30–3.
+Cousins was named the backup quarterback over incumbent starter Rex Grossman.

-Cousins made his NFL debut in the third quarter of a Week 5 loss to the Atlanta Falcons after Griffin suffered a concussion.
+Cousins made his NFL debut in the third quarter of a Week 5 24–17 loss to the Atlanta Falcons after Griffin suffered a concussion.
 Cousins threw his first NFL touchdown pass on a 77-yard pass to Santana Moss but threw two interceptions in the last two series of the game while trying to tie the game.